kstreet/lokad-synapse/readme.md

 * You need to have something that writes to an event stream in format of Lokad.CQRS (included) AND keeps ver file updated.
 * All hail ZeroMQ for the connectivity.
+* [abdullin] I know that file tape stream is sub-efficient (although human-readable), and that the entire thing could (should) be improved.
+This is not the priority though :)